emberjs/rfcs/text/0811-element-modifiers.md

 ## Detailed design

-The necessary changes to `ember-cli` are relatively small since we only need to add the dependency to the `app` blueprint, and the `addon` blueprint will inherit it automatically.
+The necessary changes to `ember-cli` are relatively small since we only need to add the dependency to the `app` blueprint.

+Note that `addon` blueprint will not include `ember-modifier` due to unresolved question (at the time of writing this RFC) regarding how addons should declare dependencies like `@glimmer/component`, `@glimmer/tracking`, `ember-modifier` etc.

-This has the advantage (over including it as an implicit dependency), that apps and addons that don't want to use it for some reason can opt out by removing the dependency from their `package.json` file.
+This has the advantage (over including it as an implicit dependency), that apps that don't want to use it for some reason can opt out by removing the dependency from their `package.json` file.

 **Notes:**